 Web push notifications give the thriving BFSI sector a refreshing method of engaging with both desktop and mobile users.
 Some of the cases explored by this sector are in Content marketing, Announcements of offers and alerts, cross-selling and upselling and Transactional communication.

 Another industry where push notifications are integral is Travel and hospitality.
-They use it for segmenting users and retargeting based on demographics and locations (price slash alerts, upsell, cross-sells), content marketing driven lead campaigns, announcements, building curiosity, information on new packages (like weekend packages, occasion-based packages, gifting and customizing), reminders and alerts, reward programme for members, feedback and confirmation alerts.
+They use it for segmenting users and retargeting based on demographics and locations (price slash alerts, upsell, cross-sells), content marketing-driven lead campaigns, announcements, building curiosity, information on new packages (like weekend packages, occasion-based packages, gifting and customizing), reminders and alerts, reward program for members, feedback and confirmation alerts.

 With education probably facing the fastest transformation towards digital media, a push marketing strategy can be their ideal tool for retargeting, content marketing, cross-selling, upselling, offers and course updates.

 With segmentation being the main pain-point for online retail stores, push notifications are benefitting them on various instances like hyperlocal updates (geographical and interest-based segmentation), retargeting, user engagement and customer feedback.

 With online SaaS businesses growing 5X more than the traditional software sector, the power of this tools here are limitless and can be used in numerous ways such as retargeting, content marketing, product & new version updates, customer feedback, events & announcements.

 News and media industry has seen an abnormal increase in the number of businesses for the past few years.
 Having just started to explore on the sophisticated marketing solutions that effectively drive user acquisition and engagement, push notification services can help them give real-time news updates, regular news updates, personalized content delivery & Native advertising.